Umami was discovered by Japanese from kombu dashi (broth)

-In Japan, kombu soup has been used for cooking for a long time.
-It was known empirically that ingredients contained in kombu have taste.
-Tokyo Imperial University and Dr. Ikeda Kikusoei, who focused on this, began research to clarify the identity of the taste of kombu soup.
-And in 1908, succeeded in removing glutamic acid from kombu.
-I found that glutamic acid is the main ingredient of kombu soup, and named its taste "umami".
+In Japan, kombu dashi has long been used for cooking.
+It was discovered through experience that the ingredients found in kombu have flavor.
+Dr. Kikunae Ikeda of Tokyo Imperial University (present University of Tokyo) focused on this and began research to identify the flavor of kombu dashi, and in 1908, he succeeded in extracting glutamic acid from kombu.
+It was found that glutamic acid is the main ingredient in kombu dashi, and the flavor was named "umami."

 Component of "umami"

 Glutamic acid, inosinic acid, and guanylic acid are examples of known umami substances.
 The combination of glutamic acid, which is an amino acid, and inosinic acid or guanylic acid, which are nucleic acid-type umami substances, is known to significantly enhance umami, over the use of umami substance alone.
 We see this as a "umami synergy."